 Puppies and dogs should never be allowed to ride loose in a car.
 Just like a child, they become a projectile in an accident.
 Also, even the most stable dog, can become disoriented in an accident and bolt.
 This can lead to the dog being hit in traffic or running away in fear to hide.
 At a minimum, fasten his lead to a seat belt with him haltered.
 Crating, especially using crates designed to withstand an accident is the safest method.

 As infants, they are on hay for bedding.
-Initially mom cleans and stimulates them to potty.
+Initially mom stimulates them to potty and cleans them.
 As they grow, they begin going naturally on their own and the hay gets soiled.
-When I remove them from the whelping bed, I put hay down on the kennel floor.
+When I remove them from the whelping bed, I put hay down on a shallow pan.just naturally go to the pan and we transition to pelletize horse bedding aaslitter" in their litter box.
 There is a doggie door in each run so they can go outside.
-After about a week of hay on the floor, I throw some of the soiled hay outside and clean the entire floor.
-They then will go outdoors seaking the soiled hay to potty.
-Thus, they naturally transition from pottying in the whelping bed, to the floor and then the favored response, outside while staying clean inside.
+When they start showing interest in going outside, I throw some of the spent litter outside and they then will go to it to potty.
+Thus, they naturally transition from pottying in the whelping bed, to the litter and then the favored response, outside while staying clean inside.

 One of the easiest ways to potty train at home, is using a bell hung on the door that you use for outside trips.
 Hang the bell on a string at nose or paw level.
 Every trip out, stop and use his nose or paw to ring the bell.
 Usually within a week, he learns that ringing the bell gets the door open.
 He may ring it just because he sees the cat and wants him inside, (yes, we had one do that) or to go outside to play but knowing the bell gets the door open is the start.
 Then he will begin transitioning to ring the bell to potty outside.
 Again, treat if he goes, put him back in the crate if he does not.